What is rolling settlement?

 What is End of Day (EOD) MTM settlement?

-It is mandatory for derivative positions to be settled in cash on a daily basis.
-At the end of each day, settlement of open derivative positions takes place at the exchange provided closing price.
+It is mandatory for Futures derivative positions to be settled in cash on a daily basis.
+At the end of each day, settlement of open futures positions takes place at the exchange provided closing price.
 The difference between the opening price and the ...